Film Studies Certificate Program

-FA 49A: Cinema and Audience, Sociological Debate: Perhaps the most important particularity of the cinema as an artistic field may be its collective nature during its production process and at the same time it is also consumed in a collective way, many people come together as film audience to watch these movies … This characteristic helps it to became an agency for live dialogue between human beings.
-Directors aiming to transmit their beliefs, ideas and sentiments to large masses thanks to their movies need the help of many people from different fields and people from different classes, ages, professions watch these films together in movie theaters .
-This course would like to concentrate into relationship between audience and artist, following the traces of main institutions of the history of cinema like cinematheques, clubs and reviews .
-These opportunities provided by cinema, the capacity of movies to shape human beings lives, minds and lifestyles deserve to be elaborated .
+Perhaps the most important particularity of the cinema as an artistic field may be its collective nature during its production process, and at the same time, it is also consumed in a collective way, many people come together as film audience to watch these movies … This characteristic helps it to become an agency for live dialogue between human beings.
+Directors aiming to transmit their beliefs, ideas, and sentiments to large masses thanks to their movies need the help of many people from different fields, and people from different classes, ages, and professions watch these films together in movie theaters.
+This course would like to concentrate on the relationship between audience and artist, following the traces of main institutions of the history of cinema like cinematheques, clubs, and reviews .
+These opportunities provided by cinema, the capacity of movies to shape human beings’ lives, minds, and lifestyles deserve to be elaborated.
 During this course, many important movies will be analyzed.

-FA 49K: Film Noir: Film noir is a particular mood, tone and sensibility predominant in Hollywood films of the 1940s and 1950s, a period that falls between the end of the Great Depression and the beginning of the Cold War.
-This course is a comprehensive study exploring classical film noir from its roots in German Expressionism, French Poetic Realism, Depression era Gangster films and American Hard-boiled fiction that shaped its visual, narrative and thematic characteristics, to its legacy and resurgence as Neo-noir and Tech-noir from the 1970s onwards.
-Through the analysis of various films from different phases of classical noir, this course intends to reveal how film noir became a challenge to “Classical Hollywood” with its mode of production and stylistic expression, and how it became a critique of American society under the impact of World War II by addressing questions of morality, sexuality, gender and identity.
+Film noir is a particular mood, tone, and sensibility predominant in Hollywood films of the 1940s and 1950s, a period that falls between the end of the Great Depression and the beginning of the Cold War.
+This course is a comprehensive study exploring classical film noir from its roots in German Expressionism, French Poetic Realism, Depression-era Gangster films, and American Hard-boiled fiction that shaped its visual, narrative, and thematic characteristics, to its legacy and resurgence as Neo-noir and Tech-noir from the 1970s onwards.
+Through the analysis of various films from different phases of classical noir, this course intends to reveal how film noir became a challenge to “Classical Hollywood” with its mode of production and stylistic expression, and how it became a critique of American society under the impact of World War II by addressing questions of morality, sexuality, gender, and identity.

-Angelopulos, Eisenstein, Bergman, Bunuel, Ceylan, Fassbinder, Ford, Godard, Kurosawa, Loach, Ray and Visconti: all of them produced masterpieces of the film history and their production may be defined as turning points in the evolution of cinema as an artistic realm.
+Angelopoulos, Eisenstein, Bergman, Bunuel, Ceylan, Fassbinder, Ford, Godard, Kurosawa, Loach, Ray, and Visconti: all of them produced masterpieces of film history, and their production may be defined as turning points in the evolution of cinema as an artistic realm.
 We think that their works can be analyzed and identified from many perspectives as they are most relevant to define the main purposes of film as art.

-Native place-making and universal, developed and underdeveloped, East and West, conventional and avant-garde, national and international, all of these dualities profoundly elaborated in human and social sciences will also be important for us to think about and discuss leading work of arts of these authors.
-Moreover, these masters are people who profoundly specialized in philosophical matters like the big adventure of the humankind in our planet, the conflicts of human inner world, the problems that individuals face in their society.
-In this course, we will try to contemplate about the topics treated by these masters.
+Native place-making and universal, developed and underdeveloped, East and West, conventional and avant-garde, national and international, all of these dualities profoundly elaborated in human and social sciences will also be important for us to think about and discuss leading works of arts of these authors.
+Moreover, these masters are people who profoundly specialized in philosophical matters like the big adventure of humankind in our planet, the conflicts of the human inner world, and the problems that individuals face in their society.
+In this course, we will try to contemplate the topics treated by these masters.

-Films as a work of art deserve certainly to be elaborated independently, but we believe that they augment their values and the other works values when they are compared to other works from the realm of art and thought.
-Without any doubt, these directors are not only “best” and “most prized” and “successful” ones of the film history.
-Some of their movies are not from the great and successful movies of the cinema history.
-We believe however that they form an oeuvre.
-We certainly know, respect and love directors like Chaplin, Welles, Bertolucci or Yılmaz Güney, but we decided to select only one director from every important geography of the world cinema production, in the frame of twelve weeks.
+Films as a work of art certainly deserve to be elaborated independently, but we believe that they augment their values and the other works’ values when they are compared to other works from the realm of art and thought.
+Without any doubt, these directors are not only the “best” and “most prized” and “successful” ones in film history.
+Some of their movies are not from the great and successful movies of cinema history.
+We believe, however, that they form an oeuvre.
+We certainly know, respect, and love directors like Chaplin, Welles, Bertolucci, and Yılmaz Güney, but we decided to select only one director from every important geography of the world cinema production in the frame of twelve weeks.

-FA 48C: Sinema & Politics: This course has the objective of giving some introductory knowledge on the very diverse discussions concerning “politics” and the cinematic medium.
-Obviously there are many ways of analysing films from a “political” perspective.
+This course has the objective of giving some introductory knowledge on the very diverse discussions concerning “politics” and the cinematic medium.
+Obviously, there are many ways of analyzing films from a “political” perspective.
 One common approach is to look at the “content” of the film and classify it as “political” if the film talks about a certain political event.
-This is a superficial way of looking at films, as “politics” can involve not only the “content” of the film, but its very “form”, philosophical depth, socio-political background, production conditions, audience relationship, marketing and so on.
-That’s why “independent” cinema today is almost synonymous with “progressive” or “political” cinema even though the film may not center around an obvious political event.
-This course will, then, try to focus on different movements and individual filmmakers which were either “directly” linked to politics along with an aesthetic progressivism (Soviet Realism or Leni Riefenstahl), which were seemingly not related to politics at all but indirectly reflected a deep social schism (German Expressionism), films that had overt modernist and revolutionary forms (Jean Luc Godard, Yılmaz Güney), movements that were mostly humanistic and innovative (neo-realism) and, lastly, films (from Turkish cinema) that are mostly classified as “independent” and/or “accented” (as Naficy once said) that focus on “minorities” and on the lives of the “marginalized”.
+This is a superficial way of looking at films, as “politics” can involve not only the “content” of the film but its very “form,” philosophical depth, socio-political background, production conditions, audience relationship, marketing, and so on.
+That’s why “independent” cinema today is almost synonymous with “progressive” or “political” cinema, even though the film may not center around an obvious political event.
+This course will, then, try to focus on different movements and individual filmmakers who were either “directly” linked to politics along with aesthetic progressivism (Soviet Realism or Leni Riefenstahl), which were seemingly not related to politics at all but indirectly reflected a deep social schism (German Expressionism), films that had overt modernist and revolutionary forms (Jean Luc Godard, Yılmaz Güney), movements that were mostly humanistic and innovative (neo-realism) and, lastly, films (from Turkish cinema) that are mostly classified as “independent” and/or “accented” (as Naficy once said) that focus on “minorities” and on the lives of the “marginalized.”

-FA 48W: Neorealism and Magic Realism in Cinema: Italian Neorealism is one of the most influential, visually distinctive and thematically challenging wave in the history of cinema.
+Italian Neorealism is one of the most influential, visually distinctive, and thematically challenging waves in the history of cinema.
 The worldwide turmoil that shaped the neorealists’ visions then, can be traced in every aspect of the films produced during the very short time neorealism went on.
-The revolutionary changes and possibilities this wave emerged led other genres and waves to be born like French New Wave.
-This course aims to focus on the Italian Neorealism, the thematic and stylistic aspects of the wave by analysing the films of the most significant directors of the time.
-Once the roots of the Neorealism is fully established and the means and ways are absorbed, the course will shift to discover the magic realism that replaced realism in the European cinema of 1950s.
-The course will get to the root of the magical realism and similar tendencies in the cinema and the literature that procreated the magic realism definition in the first place.
+The revolutionary changes and possibilities this wave emerged led other genres and waves to be born, like French New Wave.
+This course aims to focus on Italian Neorealism, the thematic and stylistic aspects of the wave, by analyzing the films of the most significant directors of the time.
+Once the roots of Neorealism are fully established, and the means and ways are absorbed, the course will shift to discover the magic realism that replaced realism in the European cinema of the 1950s.
+The course will get to the root of magical realism and similar tendencies in the cinema and the literature that procreated the magic realism definition in the first place.
 The course will also feed from Surrealism and Psychological Realism.
-During the semester, substantial works of literature and painting will be visited in order to get a broader understanding of different approaches of realism.
+During the semester, substantial works of literature and painting will be visited in order to get a broader understanding of different approaches to realism.

-FA 498: Documentary Cinema: Since the mid-1800s, people have used still images (photography) and since the 1890s, moving images (first silent film, later sound film) to represent reality as they perceive and choose to represent it.
-The history of documentary cinema consists of a series of experimentations in the attempt to represent reality, taking its material from the historical world we live in.
-Since the very beginning, with these experimentations, debates about ethical, aesthetic, critical issues in filmic representation of reality have been unfolding.
+Since the mid-1800s, people have used still images (photography) and since the 1890s, moving images (first silent film, later sound film) to represent reality as they perceive and choose to represent it.
+The history of documentary cinema consists of a series of experimentations in an attempt to represent reality, taking its material from the historical world we live in.
+Since the very beginning, with these experimentations, debates about ethical, aesthetic, and critical issues in film representation of reality have been unfolding.
 This course offers a critical look at the historical development of documentary cinema in the world: non-fiction film forms and modes, theories, and criticism.
-We will examine how filmmakers as cultural media producers have chosen to represent reality; how changing technologies and sensibilities have affected the way reality is represented in documentaries; and how nonfiction films have been used for different purposes.
+We will examine how filmmakers as cultural media producers have chosen to represent reality, how changing technologies and sensibilities have affected the way reality is represented in documentaries, and how nonfiction films have been used for different purposes.